Katahdin Woods and Waters National Monument

-History
+History of the monument

 Roxanne Quimby, a co-founder of US company Burt's Bees, and her foundation, Elliotsville Plantation, Inc., began purchasing land near Baxter State Park in 2001 before formally announcing their plans in 2011 that the land would one day become part of a national park.
 Following opposition by state and federal politicians to the creation of a national park, Quimby changed her focus to a national monument, which could be created with a proclamation by the president under the Antiquities Act.
 On August 23, 2016, Elliotsville Plantation and the Quimby Family Foundation donated the land (valued at $60 million), plus $20 million to fund initial operations and a commitment of $20 million in future support, to the federal government.
 On August 24, 2016, the eve of the National Park Service centennial, President Barack Obama proclaimed 87563 acre of land as the Katahdin Woods and Waters National Monument.

 In December 2020, the Park Service received funding to purchase an additional 3000-4000 acre of land.

 A visitor center called the Tekαkαpimək Contact Station was inaugurated in August 2024 with a design inspired by Wabanaki culture and history.